udacity/create-your-own-adventure/english/find-exit/leave.md

 Excited for the day ahead of you, you walk through it to go to work.

 There are two paths outside.
 One leads into a forest.
 One leads into the mountains.
-Which do you choose?

 In the distance, you notice a tower that has caught fire, but is smoking a deep shade of purple.

 You have a slight cold.
 You might want to call in sick to work.
+What do you do?

 [Path into forest](into-forest/forest.md)